-Resource Referenced Use in this Plan Brazos County Emergency Used to develop the flood risk and vulnerability conclusions in Section Management Plan, 2019 4 and to evaluate mitigation capabilities in Section 5.
-Region 8 2023 Lower Brazos Regional Flood Plan Used to evaluate flood risk and vulnerability in Section 4, review mitigation capabilities in Section 5, and inform the review of mitigation action alternatives in Section 6 and Appendix B. State of Texas Hazard Used to develop the hazard identification and hazard profiles in Mitigation Plan, 2018 Section 4.
+Resource Referenced Use in this Plan Brazos County Hazard Mitigation Plan, 2019 Used to develop the hazard identification and hazard profiles in Section 4 and to develop mitigation action alternatives in Section 6 and Appendix B. Brazos County Emergency Management Plan, 2019 Used to develop the flood risk and vulnerability conclusions in Section 4 and to evaluate mitigation capabilities in Section 5.
+Region 8 2023 Lower Brazos Regional Flood Plan Used to evaluate flood risk and vulnerability in Section 4, review mitigation capabilities in Section 5, and inform the review of mitigation action alternatives in Section 6 and Appendix B. State of Texas Hazard Mitigation Plan, 2018 Used to develop the hazard identification and hazard profiles in Section 4.